Luismd2025/MonitoringCPU-RAM-NET/README.md

 # Architecture
-Flask App: periodically checks a list of URLs defined in urls.yaml, exposes /status and /metrics.
+Flask App: periodically checks with the use of (Python system and process utilities) the system CPU, RAM and Network traffic

-Prometheus: scrapes /metrics every 10 s via a ServiceMonitor.
+Prometheus: scrapes /metrics every 1 minute via a ServiceMonitor.

 Grafana: visualizes metrics and latency.

-Alertmanager: alerts on failed URL checks; e.g. integration with Slack.
+Alertmanager: alerts on high cpu usage, high ram usage and high traffic volume in the interfaces

 Kubernetes: orchestrates deployment via deployment.yaml, service.yaml, etc.